abritinthebay/datejs/README.md

 Installation is as easy as running:

     npm install datejs

+To run just `require('datejs')` and DateJS will extend the built in Date object like it does in the browser.

 #### For a Browser
 If you use [Bower](http://bower.io/) to manage your frontend packages then it's also really simple: